 The originator of Five Element acupuncture, J.R.
 Worsley, always insisted that acupuncturists should not be treating symptoms.
 What??
-Isn’t that why patients come to us, to feel better and get rid of the symptoms that are making their lives more difficult?
+Isn’t that why patients come to us?
+To feel better and get rid of the symptoms that are making their lives more difficult?
 Acupuncture and many other forms of alternative medicine give us a different perspective on symptoms.

-The key is in our perception of symptoms.
-They are not the problem, they just point us in the direction of healing.
+The key is in our perception.
+Symptoms are not the problem.
+Instead just point us in the direction of healing.

 In most cases, symptoms are a sign from our body and spirit that something is not right inside.
 It is a cry for help.
 You could think of symptoms as a light on your car’s dashboard.
-Your car is not going to be fixed if you just put tape over the dashboard lights but you have not actually looked under the hood.
+Your car is not going to be fixed if you just tape over the dashboard warning lights.
 You are likely to end up on the side of the road calling for a tow truck!

-In the same way, your body is not going to be rebalanced at the deepest level if you just opt for painkillers or temporary fixes while all else remains the same.
-This is why one medication often leads to another, or why some conventional treatments fail to work or actually cause new complications.
-Many of the tools of Western medicine have an important place in our healthcare structure, yet they sometimes create new problems if the cause of illness is not addressed.
+In the same way, your body is not going to be rebalanced at the deepest level if you just opt for painkillers or temporary fixes.
+This is why one medication may lead to another, or why some conventional treatments fail to work or cause new complications.
+Many of the tools of Western medicine have an important place in our healthcare structure.
+However, they sometimes create new problems if the cause of illness is not addressed.
 Alternative medicine has risen to the forefront as a result.

-Simply put, the cause of illness or imbalance is usually either a lifestyle issue or an emotional/spirit issue (and often lifestyle issues can be traced back to emotional or spirit issues).
+Simply put, the cause of illness or imbalance is usually either a lifestyle issue or an emotional/spirit issue.
+Many people will seek out alternative medicine because they want to be treated holistically.

-Lifestyle issues include improper diet, detrimental work or sleep habits, excessive physical strain, physical trauma, or exposure to a bacteria, virus, etc. When a patient comes to me for help, part of my job is to help them figure out what changes they can make in their lives to feel better.
+Lifestyle issues include improper diet, detrimental work or sleep habits, excessive physical strain, physical trauma, etc. When a patient comes to me for help, part of my job is to help them figure out what changes they can make in their lives to feel better.